mauriciocramos/HAR-ADL/README.md

 > The set of variables that were estimated from these signals are:
 > mean(): Mean value
 > std(): Standard deviation
+> (...)
-> (...) meanFreq(): Weighted average of the frequency components to obtain a mean frequency
+> meanFreq(): Weighted average of the frequency components to obtain a mean frequency

-According to the "features\_info.txt", there are other vectors that, although means, their respective features are actually `angles`:
+According to the `features_info.txt`, there are other vectors that, although means, their respective features are actually `angles`:

 > Additional vectors obtained by averaging the signals in a signal window sample.
-These are used on the angle() variable: gravityMean, tBodyAccMean, tBodyAccJerkMean, tBodyGyroMean, BodyGyroJerkMean".
+These are used on the angle() variable: gravityMean, tBodyAccMean, tBodyAccJerkMean, tBodyGyroMean, BodyGyroJerkMean.

 > angle(tBodyAccMean,gravity)
 > angle(tBodyAccJerkMean),gravityMean)